Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.

 (Psalm 91:1, 4-6)

-Some psychologists have begun to name this condition “pre-traumatic stress.”
+Psychologists have a name for this condition—it’s called “pre-traumatic stress.”
 Like its more familiar, post-trauma cousin, this PTSD is a reaction to all the disturbing experiences and images associated with natural or man-made disasters.
 But unlike post-traumatic stress, the pre-traumatic condition stems from an anticipated tragedy, rather than a realized tragedy.
-What we are experiencing in this time of pandemic, they tell us, is not unlike military recruits awaiting their first deployment into combat.
+Fear and uncertainty is all around us.
+We wonder and wait for what might happen next, like new recruits awaiting their first deployment into combat.

 The comforting, confident words of Psalm 91 could well have been composed for a time of pre-traumatic stress.
 Given the language and images in the song, scholars have speculated that it may have been addressed to Israel’s army on the eve of battle.
 Imagine the soldiers—young and old, inexperienced or battle-scarred—awaiting orders to engage the enemy.
 They can’t predict what will happen, but they also can’t ignore the worst of possibilities.
 They are restless, sleepless, and afraid.
 But the voice of the psalmist proclaims assurance, “Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty!” (vs. 1) Whatever they may be anticipating, whatever they may fear—the unknown terrors of the night, or the known terrors of the day ahead—God will be their shield.
 And if God is with them they need not be afraid (vs. 4-6).